Sh4bbY/acrommunity/README.md

 Acrommunity
 ===========

 This mono-repo contains the sources of the acrommunity backend and frontend.
-It also contains common code used across multiple projects.
 The backend is a [NestJS Application](https://docs.nestjs.com/) and the Frontend a [VueJs Application](https://vuejs.org/).

 ## Getting Started